getreu/tp-note/docs/source/README.md

 - **Markdown Support**: Users can convert HTML content to Markdown.
 Notes are rendered from Markdown to HTML when viewed with Tp-Note's internal web server.
+- **Plain Markdown Viewer/Editor**: Tp-Note can open, view, and edit any plain Markdown file — even without a YAML front matter header — without modifying it.
+  Use `--add-header` to additionally prepend a YAML header and convert the file into a full Tp-Note note.
 - **File Management**: Notes can be created from existing files or directories, and users can easily navigate and edit their notes.